rnow79/work-planner/README.md

   "usr": "xavier"
 }
 ```
 The key `lvl` tells the API if a user is a worker (level 0), or an admin (level 1).
 For the purpose of this API, tokens does not expire.
 The last part of the token is the signature.
-The API gets the signing key from an environment variable name `SIGNKEY17`, and has to be encoded in base64.
-Obviously the tokens must be signed with the same key, otherwise the API will not accept the token and the request will result in a forbidden response.
+The API gets the signing key from an environment variable named `SIGNKEY17`, and has to be encoded in base64.
+Obviously tokens must be signed with the same key, otherwise the API will not accept the token and the request will result in a forbidden response.

 ## Database